Gold vs. Platinum: Which Is the Right Asset for You?

 Gold is by far the rarest of the major precious metals, far less common in the earth’s crust than silver, platinum, or palladium.
 But because so many people look for gold, its production is far greater than platinum’s.
 Annual production of platinum is normally under 200 tonnes, meaning that it is produced in far smaller quantities than the other precious metals.
 Platinum’s production is also highly concentrated in South Africa and, in the event of disruption to the South African mining sector, platinum prices would likely skyrocket.

-Investors looking for long-term stability have long sought to invest in gold, as gold offers both stability as well as long-term price appreciation.
+People looking for long-term stability have long sought to buy gold, as gold offers both stability as well as long-term price appreciation.
 Developments in platinum demand have led platinum’s price to drop significantly in recent years, although it still remains far higher than it was at the beginning of the century.
-And for those investors who believe that platinum’s price will rebound back to where it once was, a platinum vs. gold investment can offer some pretty significant price appreciation potential.
+And for those who believe that platinum’s price will rebound back to where it once was, a platinum vs. gold purchases can offer some pretty significant price appreciation potential.

 How to Decide if Gold or Platinum is Right for You?

-Depending on what forms of gold and platinum you plan to invest in and what investment vehicles you plan to use, you may find that influences your investment decisions and strategy.
-And before investing in gold or platinum, be sure to do as much research as you can.
+Depending on what forms of gold and platinum you plan to purchase, you may find that influences your decisions and strategy.
+And before purchasing gold or platinum, be sure to do as much research as you can.

-Just like gold and silver, platinum offers many of the same investment methods.
+Just like gold and silver, platinum offers many purchase methods.

 1. Coins and Bars

 Platinum doesn’t have quite the history of coinage that gold does, but it’s still the third-most popular precious metal for coins and bars.
-Investors can find numerous options to suit their investment needs.
+Many can find numerous options to suit their needs.

 2. Jewelry